SaturdayNeighborhoodHealthClinic/snhc-web/README.md

 e2e-tests/            --> end-to-end tests
   protractor-conf.js    --> Protractor config file
-  scenarios.js          --> end-to-end scenarios to be run by Protractor
+  scenarios.js          --> end-to-end scenarios to be run by Protractor update.sh             --> the script used by our server to pull 'master' down from github.
 ```

 ## Testing